-The crude oil produced from our acreage from the Vedder Sand is considered heavy oil.
-The crude oil ranges from 14° to 16° API gravity and must be heated to separate and remove water prior to sale.
+The crude oil produced from our acreage in the Vedder Sand is considered heavy oil.
+The gravity of the crude oil ranges from 14° to 16° API (American Petroleum Institute) gravity and must be heated to separate and remove water prior to sale.
 Our crude oil wells in the East Slopes Project produce from five reservoirs at our Sunday, Bear, Black, Ball and Dyer Creek locations.
 The Sunday property has six producing wells, while the Bear property has nine producing wells.
 The Black property is the smallest of all currently producing reservoirs, and currently has two producing wells at this property.
 The Ball property also has two producing wells while the Dyer Creek property has one producing well.

-During the three months ended May 31, 2018 we had production from 20 vertical crude oil wells.
-Our average working interest and NRI in these 20 wells is 36.6% and 28.4%, respectively.
+During the six months ended August 31, 2018 we had production from 20 vertical crude oil wells.
+Our average working interest and net revenue interest ("NRI") in these 20 wells is 36.6% and 28.4%, respectively.

-There are several other similar prospects on trend with the Bear, Black and Dyer Creek reservoirs exhibiting the same seismic characteristics.
+We plan on acquiring additional acreage on trend with the Bear, Black and Dyer Creek reservoirs exhibiting the same seismic characteristics.
 Some of these prospects, if successful, would utilize the Company's existing production facilities.
 In addition to the current field development, there are several other exploratory prospects that have been identified from the seismic data, which we plan to drill in the future.